Squeezing information from radio surveys to probe the primordial Universe: Conclusions

 Long-wavelength modes provide a set of very squeezed triangles that carry a significant amount of signal on local PNG.
-On the other hand, increasing the number of squeezed triangles by changing $k_{\rm max}$ (i.e. the pessimistic and optimistic cases) provides a much less pronounced gain in the $\fnll$ constraints ($\sim 20\%$).
-Notably, the constraints with an optimistic $k_{\rm max}$ are very close ($\sim 15\%$ difference) to those provided by the pessimistic case, in which no radial foregrounds are considered (see \Cref{fig:all_surveys_sigma_fnl}).
+On the other hand, increasing the number of squeezed triangles by changing $k_{\rm max}$ provides a much less pronounced gain in the $\fnll$ constraints ($\sim 20\%$).
+The constraints with an optimistic $k_{\rm max}$ are very close ($\sim 15\%$ difference) to those provided by the conservative case, in which no radial foregrounds are considered.
 This indicates that the local PNG signal lost to foregrounds can be partially recovered, by venturing further into the intermediate regime.
-Smaller scales have a significant amount of information on PNG, which requires alternative methods to the analytical modelling, e.g. simulated-based inference \cite{Jung:2022rtn,Coulton:2022qbc,Jung:2022gfa,Coulton:2022rir}.
+Smaller scales have a significant amount of information on PNG, which requires alternative methods to the analytical modelling, e.g. simulation-based inference \cite{Jung:2022rtn,Coulton:2022qbc,Jung:2022gfa,Coulton:2022rir}.
 We leave this for future work.

 The bimodal bispectrum cross-correlates SD large scales with smaller-scale IF modes.
-We do not expect foregrounds or instrumental systematics to show correlations between long- and short-wavelength $k$-modes.
-This is another advantage of the bimodal synergy.
+We do not expect foregrounds or instrumental systematics to show correlations between long- and short-wavelength $k$-modes, another advantage of the bimodal synergy.
 The advantages of the bimodal bispectrum are not limited to local PNG studies.
-Any observable that has signal peaking on the squeezed triangles can benefit from the proposed synergy.
-Moreover, including all shapes of triangles into the bimodal analysis (see \Cref{fig:all_surveys_sigma_fnl_all_triangles}), still maintains a significant gain in the constraining power.
+Any observable that has signal peaking on squeezed triangles can benefit from the proposed synergy.
+Moreover, including all triangle configurations into the bimodal analysis, still maintains a significant gain in the constraining power (see \Cref{sec:appendix}).

 In the case of bispectrum probes of optical surveys, the data are observed in real space, thus a Fourier transformation takes place from the observed three-point correlation function, including the window functions for each side of the triangle.
 This introduces complex convolutions between the windows and significantly hinders a bispectrum analysis.
 In the case of the bimodal synergy bispectrum, the IF mode measures a Fourier transformation of the sky, while the SD mode the actual sky, including the observational windows.
 This means that the window convolutions will be much more under control, offering an additional benefit to the proposed approach.